LorenzDuremdes/Second-Brain/psychological trauma.md

 	2. did my patients also need to have physical experiences to restore a visceral sense of control?^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 44]
 2. [[learned helplessness]] → psychological trauma^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 68–69]
 	1. being able to move and do something to protect oneself is a critical factor in determining whether or not a horrible experience will leave long-lasting scars
+3. overprotection → learned helplessness (parenting)
+	1. overprotection usually leads to many learned helplessnesses

 # [[physiology]]
-1. another characteristic they shared was that even their most relaxed conversations seemed stilted,lacking the natural flow of gestures and facial expressions that are typical among friends (psychological trauma)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
+1. another characteristic they shared was that even their most relaxed conversations seemed stilted, lacking the natural flow of gestures and facial expressions that are typical among friends (psychological trauma)^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 38]
 2. trauma → [[subjective vitality]]
 	1. traumatized people keep secreting large amounts of stress hormones long after the actual danger has passed^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma], which can reduce [[subjective vitality]]